-- 5.1.1 Schemes shall have QA procedures in place to check the quality of ACIRs, and corrective actions in place where required standards are not met.
-Requirements associated with the QA of ACIRs, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5. - 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 90% of ACIRs audited through "random sampling" are considered by the Scheme QAA to be within specified standards. - b) Schemes place measures on an EA as detailed in Appendix 5 where they produce an ACIR which fails a Scheme audit of that ACIR. - c) ACIRs which fail a Scheme audit are replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme membership.
+5.1.1 Schemes shall have QA procedures in place to check the quality of DECs and Advisory Reports, and corrective actions in place where required standards are not met.
+Requirements associated with the QA of DECs and Advisory Reports, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5.

+- 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 90% of DECs and where provided Advisory Reports audited through "random sampling" are considered to be within specified accuracy targets. - b) Schemes place measures on an EA as detailed in Appendix 5 where they produce a defective DEC and / or Advisory Report. - c) Defective DECs and Advisory Reports identified by QA procedures are replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme Membership.

-5.3 Responsibility for the Replacement of ACIR Which has Failed an Audit
+5.3 Responsibility for the Replacement of Defective Certificates

-- 5.3.1 The responsibility and costs associated with the replacement of an ACIR which fails an audit rests with the EA who provided the ACIR. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace an ACIR they shall be suspended, and if they continue to refuse to replace the ACIR the Scheme shall revoke their membership. - 5.3.3 If the EA responsible for an ACIR which fails an audit cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the report shall take responsibility for replacing the ACIR. - 5.3.4 Appendix 5 gives more details of requirements in this area.
+- 5.3.1 The responsibility and costs associated with the replacement of defective DEC and / or Advisory Report rests with the EA who provided them. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace a defective DEC and / or Advisory Report they shall be suspended, and if they continue to refuse to replace the DEC and / or Advisory Report the Scheme shall revoke their Membership. - 5.3.3 If the EA responsible for a defective DEC and / or Advisory Report cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the certificate shall take responsibility for replacing the defective certificate. - 5.3.4 Appendix 5 gives more details of requirements in this area.